epi2me-labs/wf-human-variation/docs/08_pipeline_overview.md

 The modkit run can be fully customized by providing `--modkit_args`.
 This will override any preset, and allow full control over the run of modkit.
 Haplotype-resolved aggregated counts of modified bases can be obtained with the `--phased` option.
 This will generate three distinct BEDMethyl files with the naming pattern `{{ alias }}_{{ haplotype }}.wf_mods.bedmethyl.gz`, where `haplotype` can be `1`, `2` or `ungrouped`.

+### 6a.
+Copy number variants (CNV) calling with Spectre

+CNV calling is performed using a fork of [Spectre](https://github.com/fritzsedlazeck/Spectre/tree/ont-dev), using the `--cnv` flag.
+Spectre is the default CNV caller in the workflow, and is compatible with hg38/GRCh38.
+The output of this workflow is a VCF of CNV calls.

-### 6. Copy number variants (CNV) calling with QDNASeq
+### 6b.
+Copy number variants (CNV) calling with QDNASeq

-CNV calling is performed using [QDNAseq](https://github.com/ccagc/QDNAseq).
-This workflow is compatible with genome builds hg19/GRCh37 or hg38/GRCh38.
+CNV calling may alternatively be performed using [QDNAseq](https://github.com/ccagc/QDNAseq), using `--cnv --use_qdnaseq`.
+This workflow is compatible with genome builds hg19/GRCh37 or hg38/GRCh38, and is recommended for shallow WGS or adaptive sampling data.
 In addition to the VCF of CNV calls, the workflow emits QDNAseq-generated plots and BED files of both raw read counts per bin and corrected, normalised, and smoothed read counts per bin.
+Please note that QDNAseq was the default CNV caller until version 1.11.0 of the workflow, and the additional `--use_qdnaseq` flag is now required to use it.

 ### 7. Short tandem repeat (STR) genotyping with Straglr